 - =Correlation Coefficient (r) = -0.97608

-Refer to excel sheet given above for detail calculation.
+Refer to the Excel sheet given above for detailed calculations.

-The negative value of correlation coefficient shows that the variables are negatively correlated.
+The negative value of the correlation coefficient shows that the variables are negatively correlated.

-At times, it is possible that there are other factors involved that cause the variables to behave in a particular manner.
-In the example discussed above, it can be deduced that when x increases, y decreases.
-But it will be wrong to deduce that the increase in ‘x’ is causing the ‘y’ to decrease.
-Because it is possible that both the companies concerned are involved in completely different businesses and get impacted by different economic conditions.
+At times, other factors may cause the variables to behave in a particular manner.
+In the example discussed above, one can deduce that when x increases, y decreases.
+But it would be wrong to suppose that the rise in ‘x’ is causing the ‘y’ to decrease because both companies may be involved in entirely different businesses and impacted by different economic conditions.

-This has been a guide to Negative Correlation and its definition.
-Here we discuss how to interpret negative correlation along with practical examples and its usage in real life.
-You can learn more from the following statistics articles –
+This article is a guide to Negative Correlation and its meaning.
+We explain it with examples, differences with positive correlation & how to interpret it.
+You can learn more from the following statistics articles: –